Lok Shakti Express: Service

-The Lok Shakti Express is a daily train service & covers the distance of 481 kilometres in 7 hours 40 mins in both direction (65.58 km/hr).
+The Lok Shakti Express is a daily train service and covers the distance of 481 kilometres in 7 hours 40 mins in both direction (65.58 km/h).

 Traction

-Dual traction WCAM 1 locos would haul the train all the way between Bandra Terminus & Ahmedabad.
+Dual traction WCAM 1 locomotives would haul the train all the way between Bandra Terminus and Ahmedabad.

-After Western Railway switched over to AC system in February 2012, it is hauled by a WAP-4E or WAP-5 locomotive from the Vadodara electric loco shed.
+After Western Railway switched over to AC system in February 2012, it is hauled by a WAP-4E or WAP-5 locomotive from the Vadodara electric locomotive shed.